lonestone/nest-sdk-generator/README.md

 3. Types belonging to namespaces are currently not supported and will result in error in the generated code

-4. Due to limitations of the TypeScript compiler, importing from the project's root (e.g. `import { SomeType } from "src/file.ts"` instead of `import { SomeType } from "../file.ts"`) will result in an `any` type at generation, because such types are not recognized when manipulating types
+4. Due to limitations of the TypeScript compiler, importing from the project's root (e.g. `import { SomeType } from "src/file.ts"` instead of `import { SomeType } from "../file.ts"`) will result in an `any` type at generation, because such types are not recognized when manipulating types.
+If you want to avoid this behaviour in Visual Studio Code, you can add `"typescript.preferences.importModuleSpecifier": "relative"` to your settings.

 ## Using the SDK